Vonng/pigsty/docs/t-log-analysis.md

 }
 ```

+The `catlog` command pulls CSV database logs from a specific node for a specific date and writes them to `stdout`

 By default, `catlog` pulls the logs for the current node for the current day, you can specify the node with the date via the parameter.

 Use a combination of `pglog` and `catlog` to quickly pull database CSV logs for analysis.